John N. Robinson: Artistic style

 Robinson was a realist who painted the people and places of his family home, his neighborhood, and the city in which he lived.
 Called "quiet and conscientious" and using an approach that was said to be founded on "sincerity and humility," he painted his sitters in a way that revealed their individual character.
 His work shows no resentment at the injustices he endured through loss of his parents while young and a life marked by poverty and the scourges of then-prevailing racial prejudice, but rather, as one critic said, brought "back the days of traditional family life, love, and happiness."
 Critics praised his technique but suggested that he tried to put too much detail into some of his work and in other cases he verged perilously close to sentimentality.
 A 1940 painting, Woman Reading a Bible (Maude Jones), shown at left, is considered to be one of Robinson's best portraits.
 It was commissioned by a woman who sold newspapers in downtown Washington.
 In 1994 Robinson said he invited her to his house but after she had sat for him several Sundays, she disappeared and he never saw her again.

-In an obituary, the Washington Post's Richard Paul characterized Robinson's paintings as "hymns to the ordinary."
+In an obituary, the Washington Post's Paul Richard characterized Robinson's paintings as "hymns to the ordinary."
 Calling them "intimate and accurate," he said, "they tend to be close studies of small domestic wonders - of fluorescent light reflected on a waxed linoleum floor, or his children in the dining room, or lilacs glimpsed in spring through the raindrops on a windowpane," and added that, his pictures were "warmed by gratitude and gentleness."